 As you face Maplewood Coffee & Tea, look left and notice a ridge between the present-day houses.
 The Oregon Electric train tracks came down the long, lazy curve of what is today Maplewood Road and crossed the ravine on a large wooden trestle where Woods Creek flows today.
 You can see an interesting picture of the bridge here on the Multnomah Historical Society website.
 Unfortunately, time moved on, and all passenger service ended in 1933.

-The Green Store closed in 1976, and was converted to a residence.
+The Green Store closed in 1976 and was converted to a residence.
 In 2012, it was purchased by Jo Whitsell who wanted to create a neighborhood meeting place.
-She specializes in locally roasted coffee, Portland baked pastries from Pearl Bakery and Petunia’s Pies & Pastries as well as other local Portland products.
+She specializes in locally roasted coffee, Portland baked pastries from Pearl Bakery and New Cascadia vegan pastries as well as other local Portland products.
+In 2017 the coffee house expanded with a new kitchen which allows them to serve full meals.